Siddharth Anand

-Siddharth Raj Anand is an Indian filmmaker.
-He is the grandson of screenwriter Inder Raj Anand and is primarily known for his work in Hindi films.
-He received recognition for directing the successful romantic comedies Salaam Namaste (2005), Ta Ra Rum Pum (2007), Bachna Ae Haseeno (2008) and Anjaana Anjaani (2010).
-Siddharth then established himself as a leading action filmmaker with Bang Bang!
-(2014) and the YRF Spy Universe films: War (2019) and Pathaan (2023).
-These films rank among the highest-grossing Hindi films.
+Siddharth Anand is an Indian filmmaker who primarily works in Hindi cinema.
+He is the grandson of screenwriter Inder Raj Anand.

+Anand gained recognition for directing successful romantic comedies such as Salaam Namaste (2005), Ta Ra Rum Pum (2007), Bachna Ae Haseeno (2008), and Anjaana Anjaani (2010).
+He later directed action films such as Bang Bang!
+(2014), War (2019) and Pathaan (2023); the latter rank among the highest-grossing Hindi films.

-In 2021, Anand launched his own production company, Marflix Pictures.
+In 2021, Anand launched his production company, Marflix Pictures.
 Its first release was the aerial action film Fighter (2024).

 Early and personal life

 Anand's father is Bittu Anand, the producer of the vigilante action film Shahenshah (1988).
-His paternal grandfather was senior screenwriter Inder Raj Anand, his uncle is actor-director Tinnu Anand while the late director Mukul Anand was a cousin of his father.
+His paternal grandfather was senior screenwriter Inder Raj Anand, his uncle is actor-director Tinnu Anand while the director Mukul Anand was a cousin of his father.
 He is married to Mamta Anand (née Bhatia), with whom he has a son, Ranveer.
 Along with his wife, he owns and runs the production company, Marflix Pictures.

 Career

 Initial work, debut and breakthrough: 2001-2010

 Anand assisted director Kunal Kohli with the romantic comedy Mujhse Dosti Karoge (2002) and was promoted to an associate for Kohli's Hum Tum (2004), for which, as executive producer, he also co-wrote the screenplay.
-He made his directorial debut with the romantic comedy-drama Salaam Namaste (2005), produced by Yash Raj Films, which stars Saif Ali Khan (who also starred in Hum Tum) and Preity Zinta in the lead roles.
+He made his directorial debut with the romantic comedy-drama Salaam Namaste (2005), produced by Yash Raj Films, which stars Saif Ali Khan and Preity Zinta in the lead roles.
 It received positive reviews from critics upon release and emerged as a commercial success.

-Anand's second directorial venture was the sports drama Ta Ra Rum Pum (2007), which marked his third collaboration with Saif Ali Khan as well as Rani Mukerji (who also starred in Mujhse Dosti Karoge and Hum Tum).
-Despite receiving mixed reviews from critics, it emerged as a moderate success.

-Anand's third directorial venture was the romantic comedy Bachna Ae Haseeno (2008), which starred Ranbir Kapoor alongside Bipasha Basu, Deepika Padukone, and Minissha Lamba.
-The film opened to mixed-to-positive reviews from critics and emerged as a commercial success.
+Anand's second directorial venture was the sports drama Ta Ra Rum Pum (2007), which marked his third collaboration with Saif Ali Khan as well as Rani Mukerji.
+It receiving mixed reviews from critics and was a moderate success.
+His third and fourth directorial venture was the romantic comedies Bachna Ae Haseeno (2008) and Anjaana Anjaani (2010), both starred Ranbir Kapoor, film opened to mixed-to-positive reviews from critics and emerged as a commercial success.

-His fourth directorial venture, and first outside of Yash Raj Films, the romantic comedy-drama Anjaana Anjaani (2010), marked his second collaboration with Ranbir Kapoor, who starred opposite Priyanka Chopra.
-It received mixed-to-positive reviews and emerged as a commercial success.